Athletics-app/Athletics.app-API/.github/ISSUE_TEMPLATE/new-endpoint-request.md

 ---
-name: "New Endpoint Request"
+name: New Endpoint Request
-about: "Request a new API endpoint to be designed."
+about: Request a new API endpoint to be designed.
-title: "[New Endpoint] <short description>"
+title: [New Endpoint] <short description>
-labels: "api-design", "needs-review"
+labels: api-design, needs-review
-assignees: "RecourVictor"
+assignees: RecourVictor
 ---

 ## 🧠 Before You Start